Frequently Asked Questions

 How much does the administration process cost?

-The fee for the administration process is known as the Executors Fee.
-The law prescribes a percentage of 3.5% (Exclusive of VAT) on the total value of the estate.
-Note that this is the gross value, not the nett value of the estate.
-However, an executor may consider a reduction of the fee should it be justified.
+The fee for the administration process is known as the Executor's Fee.
+The law prescribes a percentage of 3.5% (Exclusive of VAT) on the total gross value of the estate.
+However, various other costs need to be taken into consideration - click the link to find out more.